FabienGreard/fakeStoreJs/README.md

   dragon: {
     data: [], // can be empty or fill with any object
     schema: function Dragon() {}, // deprecated use of anonymous function
-    options: { useSchema: true } // must be specified or it will create a schema from the data given see next example (schemaless)
+    options: { useSchema: true } // Must be specified or it will create a schema from the data given see next example (schemaless)
   }
 });
 ```